Forbes Travel Guide

 Forbes Travel Guide (formerly known as Mobil Guide or Mobil Travel Guide) is a star rating service and online travel guide for hotels, restaurants and spas.
-In 2011, Forbes Travel Guide published its last set of guidebooks and, on November 15, 2011, launched its new online home, ForbesTravelGuide.com, which covers numerous international destinations, including Hong Kong, Macau, Beijing, Singapore, Shanghai, Mexico, the Caribbean, Latin America, Japan, Thailand and London.
+In 2011, Forbes Travel Guide published its last set of guidebooks and, on November 15, 2011, launched its new online home, ForbesTravelGuide.com, which covers numerous international destinations, including Hong Kong, Macau, Beijing, Shanghai, Singapore, Mexico, the Caribbean, Latin America, Japan, Thailand and London.
 ForbesTravelGuide.com combines Forbes Travel Guide's Five-Star travel ratings system with insights and perspectives from Forbes Travel Guide's own inspectors.

 History

 Founded by Mobil and Simon & Schuster in 1958, Forbes Travel Guide is the oldest travel guide in the United States.
-Ratings are given by anonymous, paid staff members in stars (Five-Star, Four-Star or Recommended ratings), based on objective criteria.
-A Forbes Travel Guide Five-Star rating is a considerable honor, with only 323 hotels, 102 spas and 74 restaurants receiving the top honor in 2022.
+Ratings are given by anonymous, paid staff members in stars (five-star, four-star or recommended ratings), based on objective criteria.
+A Forbes Travel Guide five-star rating is a considerable honor, with only 323 hotels, 102 spas and 74 restaurants receiving the top honor in 2022.
 The ratings serve as a certification mark, in that Mobil had registered trademarks for the phrases and designs indicating each star rating level, and allowed only rated establishments to display them.

 Initially, guides were regional and limited to the United States and Canada.
 The first, issued in 1958, covered five states in the Southwest and South Central United States.
 In 1960, this guide was revised and volumes covering the Northeastern States, the Great Lakes, and California and the West were introduced.
 Guides covering the Middle Atlantic States and the Northwestern states were introduced in 1962.
 In 1965, a guide for the Southeastern States was introduced, although only one state covered by this volume, Tennessee, had any Mobil service stations.

 Five-star restaurants in the United States: